 Urban design is the practice of placemaking: the art of making places for people.
 Urban design is about making connections between people and places, movement and urban form, nature and the built environment, and the processes that ensure successful places are developed and maintained.
 Urban design blends together architecture, landscape architecture, and city planning to make urban areas functional and attractive.
-The integration of land use policies with urban design principles enables the development of successful communities that are attractive, landscaping and character.
+The integration of land use policies with urban design principles enables the development of successful communities that are attractive, liveable and safe, with distinctive architecture, streetscapes, landscaping and character.